The ChurchWest Team

 How Does the Church Security Grant Application Process Work?

-Because these grants are highly competitive, thorough preparation and accurate documentation are essential.
+Because these grants are highly competitive, thorough preparation and accurate documentation significantly improve your chances of success.

 Who is Eligible for Church Security Grants?